How can strengthening and stretching help your arthritis?13 November 2020

 If you do a class with an instructor, ask them for any modifications to exercises, if needed.

-“Start slowly, even if you feel you can’t do it.”
+“Start gradually, even if you feel you can’t do it.”

 I started with a stress ball, I used to do different exercises whilst I was watching TV.
 Then over time I could do a little more.